MichalOpoka/ecfr/cfr/title-02-Grants-Agreements/subtitle-B-Federal-Agency-Regulations-Grants-Agreements/chapter-IV-Department-Agriculture/part-417-Nonprocurement-Debarment-Suspension/subpart-B-Covered-Transactions/section-417.210.md

 ##### § 417.210 Which nonprocurement transactions are covered transactions? #####

-All nonprocurement transactions, as defined in § 417.970, are covered transactions unless listed in § 417.215.
+All nonprocurement transactions, as defined in 2 CFR 180.970, are covered transactions unless listed in § 417.215.